clairefro/extract-md-data/README.md

 ]
 ```

 This data can be used with templating libraries like [`pug`](https://pugjs.org/) or [`handlebars`](https://handlebarsjs.com/) to build out static websites based off the markdown files.

-You can make your won routing logic - perhaps you want to leverage `relativePath`? up to you!
+You can make your own routing logic - perhaps you want to leverage `relativePath`?
+Up to you!

 ## Features